Hero Backdrop

 But investment continues to pour into the sector.
 The link between transport connectivity and economic growth is firmly established, and rail’s role in combating poor air quality and the climate emergency is well recognised.
 Devolution has enabled regional transport authorities to deliver new stations and reopen abandoned lines.
 The push to shift more freight from road to rail continues.

-Our team of rail lawyers helps clients across the rail industry navigate the peculiarities of the sector.
-The team is led by Steve Johns, a specialist with over a decade's experience in rail.
+The rail passenger team is led by Steve Johns, a specialist with over a decade's experience in rail.
 Over his career, he has acted on some of the most significant projects in the UK rail industry, for clients including the Department for Transport, regional transport authorities, TOCs, rolling stock manufacturers and maintainers.

 Previously, Steve has advised: